SaaS Cold Calling

 Define the SaaS buyer map

-Coseek translates your ICP into titles, account segments, company criteria, use-case signals, and disqualifiers.
+We translate your ICP into roles, account segments, company criteria, use-case signals, and disqualifiers.

 Build and enrich the account list